artri/paperspace/README.md

 what can it do:
 - provides a searchable storage for your documents
 - easy to install and use
-- stores automatically documents or com.dedicatedcode.paperspace.feeder.tasks placed in specific folders
+- stores automatically documents or tasks placed in specific folders
-- com.dedicatedcode.paperspace.feeder.tasks have a due date associated, and you will be reminded before the date is approaching by mail
+- tasks have a due date associated, and you will be reminded before the date is approaching by mail

 what is it **not** (and probably never be)
 - not a full sized business application